armbian/build/README.md

 Build process uses caching for the compilation and the debootstrap process, so consecutive runs with similar settings will be much faster.

-## How to change a kernel configuration?

-Edit `compile.sh` and set

-	KERNEL_CONFIGURE="yes"

-or pass this option as a command line parameter like

-	./compile.sh KERNEL_CONFIGURE=yes

-to display the kernel configuration menu during the compilation process

 ## Reporting issues

 Please read [this](https://github.com/igorpecovnik/lib/blob/master/.github/ISSUE_TEMPLATE.md) notice first before opening an issue.